ucbi/uniform/guides/howtos/Setting up a Phoenix project.md

 end
 ```

-Next, add scopes for each app, wrapped in [Code
+Next, add scopes for each app, wrapped in [Eject
-Fences](code-transformations.html#code-fences).
+Fences](code-transformations.html#eject-fences).
 This ensures ejected routers
 will only contain routes related to the ejected app.

 ```elixir